Gyuri1/Ansible_FMC_NAT/README.md

 `ansible-playbook` is the name of Ansible application `-i host` is the the access definition of the FMC `fmc_nat.yml` is the name of the script
-`-vvv` indicates the debug operation
+`-vvv` indicates the optional debug operation

 # More information: